Kid Heroes Volunteer at NWA Food Bank to Learn, Earn War Eagle Credit

 Jasmin Henry knows that people are going without food in Northwest Arkansas.
-That’s one reason she volunteers at the Northwest Arkansas Food Bank.
+That’s one reason she volunteers at the NWA Food Bank.

 “People having enough food is a problem,” the 10-year-old fourth grader at Sonora Elementary School in Springdale said.
 “It makes me feel good.
 I like volunteering.
 It’s important helping people to have the food they need.”

 Jasmin’s brother, Connor, 8, volunteers too.